 - salt and pepper to taste

-- Add the olive oil to a large saute pan and add a tablespoon of butter.
+- Add the olive oil to a large saute pan set over medium heat and add a tablespoon of butter.
 Allow to melt together.

 - Remove the chicken from the pan and set aside.

 - Add the garlic, scraping the bottom of the pan, and allow the garlic to fry and become fragrant then pour in the chicken stock, lemon juice and zest.

 - Allow to come to a simmer then simmer for 5 minutes.

 - Add the capers and simmer for 2 minutes then add the remaining butter and stir into the sauce to emulsify.
 Add the chicken back to the pan.

 - Scatter over the chopped parsley and allow to cook for 10-15 minutes until the chicken is cooked through and the sauce has reduced a little.
 (If necessary, add more stock.)